onnx/working-groups/safety-related-profile/documents/needs.md

 #### Rationale
 Safety-related systems require the demonstration that the ML model implementation process preserves the safety/functional/operational properties of the model developed during the design process.

+#### Analysis
+[TBC]

 ### NEED `AI-002`: `Expression of High Level Requirement`

 #### Description
-The model implementer needs High Level requirements about the model performance.
+The model implementer needs High Level requirements about the model performance.\
 Those requirements may concern:
 - the ML performance, which measurement metric may depend on the task performed by the model (e.g., Mean Squared error or Mean Absolute error for regression tasks, or precision or accuracy for classification tasks)
 - the numerical accuracy measured at the output of the model or at intermediate stages (e.g, all activations, activations at a certain layer, etc.), and specific inputs (reference dataset).

+#### Analysis
+[TBC]

+> Shall it be part of the MLMD?

-### NEED `AI-003`: `Expression of Implementation Requirements'
+### NEED `AI-003`: `Expression of Implementation Requirements`

 #### Description
 In some cases, the model implementer may express specific needs concerning the implementation of the model.
 These requirements may concern any part of the model including:
 - the order in which operators must be executed
-- the target hardware n which the model or part of the model must be deployed,
+- the target hardware on which the model or part of the model must be deployed
 - etc.

+#### Analysis
+[TBC]

 ### NEED `AI-004`: `Support for traceability`

 #### Description
 The design, development, and V&V engineers need data (metadata) to support traceability analysis between the model elements (operators, graph), the requirements, the model and hyperparameters used during training, the development artifacts (code), and the verification artifacts (tests).

+#### Analysis
+[TBC]

+> At what level shall traceaibility be maintained?
+Dos it make sense to trace an operator, a layer, to sole higher level requirement?
+Will it be such a high level requirement to trace to?

 ### NEED `AI-005`: `Support for change management`

 #### Description
 The model designers and implementers need to manage changes done on the model: all changes to the model must be tracked and linked to requirements.
 Model versions must be managed.

+#### Analysis
+Change management shall be done on the file containing the SONNX model.

+> What is the granularity of change management?

 ### NEED `AI-006`: `Support for model integrity`